 My Approach to Helping

 I became a psychologist because I believe that psychotherapy is effective in helping people who are struggling or wanting to grow.
-I am as excited to be a part of this process as I was when I began my practice over 35 years ago.
+I am as excited to be a part of this process as I was when I began my practice 40 years ago.

 What I have learned is that enduring change happens in a therapy relationship that is felt to be safe, supportive, and one that honors the goals and working pace of each person.
 Effective therapy and true change also needs to attend to the emotional, cognitive, and behavioral dimensions of our functioning.